superseriousbusiness/gotosocial/docs/federation/federating_with_gotosocial.md

 GoToSocial uses the [superseriousbusiness/httpsig](https://github.com/superseriousbusiness/httpsign) library (forked from go-fed) for signing outgoing requests, and for parsing and validating the signatures of incoming requests.
 This library strictly follows the [Cavage http signature RFC](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-12), which is the same RFC used by other implementations like Mastodon, Pixelfed, Akkoma/Pleroma, etc. (This RFC has since been superceded by the [httpbis http signature RFC](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-message-signatures), but this is not yet widely implemented.)

+### Query Parameters

+The HTTP signature spec used is ambiguous about whether or not query parameters should be included in the URL used to generate and validate signatures.

+Historically, GoToSocial included query parameters in the signature, whereas most other implementations did not.
+This caused compatibility issues when making signed GET requests, or validating signed GET requests, to Collection endpoints, which typically use query parameters to do paging.

+Since 2024, GoToSocial now attempts to sign and validate requests both with and without query parameters, to ensure better compatibility with other implementations.

+When sending a request, GtS will attempt first *with* query parameters included.
+On receiving a `401` from the remote server, it will reattempt the request without query parameters included.

+When receiving a request, GtS will attempt to validate the signature first *with* query parameters included.
+If the signature fails to validate, it will reattempt validation without query parameters included.

+See [#894](https://github.com/superseriousbusiness/gotosocial/issues/894) for more details.

 ### Incoming Requests

 GoToSocial request signature validation is implemented in [internal/federation](https://github.com/superseriousbusiness/gotosocial/blob/main/internal/federation/authenticate.go).